insthync/awesome-unity3d/README.md

 * [lomenui](https://github.com/Michsky/lomenui) - Stylish UI package for Unity engine
 * [ultimatehudskins](https://github.com/Michsky/ultimatehudskins) - Stylish HUD layouts for Unity engine
 * [looader](https://github.com/Michsky/looader) - Loading screen solution for Unity engine
+* [UIEffect](https://github.com/mob-sakai/UIEffect) - UIEffect is an effect component for uGUI element in Unity.
+Let's decorate your UI with effects!
+* [ParticleEffectForUGUI](https://github.com/mob-sakai/ParticleEffectForUGUI) - This plugin provide a component to render particle effect for uGUI in Unity 2018.2+.
+The particle rendering is maskable and sortable, without Camera, RenderTexture or Canvas
+* [ShinyEffectForUGUI](https://github.com/mob-sakai/ShinyEffectForUGUI) - Shiny effect of uGUI, which does not need mask or normal map

 ## Utilities
 * [LINQ to GameObject](https://github.com/neuecc/LINQ-to-GameObject-for-Unity) - Traverse GameObject Hierarchy by LINQ